advancedtelematic/quickcheck-state-machine/README.md

 ### How it works

-The rought idea is that the user of the library is asked to provide:
+The rough idea is that the user of the library is asked to provide:

   * a datatype of actions;
   * a datatype model;
   * pre- and post-conditions of the actions on the model;
-  * a state transition function that given a model and a action advances the model to its next state;
+  * a state transition function that given a model and an action advances the model to its next state;
   * a way to generate and shrink actions;
   * semantics for executing the actions.